-This item is on the agenda at the request of Mayor Robles.
-In light of the mass shooting and gun violence epidemic currently afflicting the nation, it is incumbent upon the Council to consider ways in which the City can strengthen its gun regulations in order to protect the public safety of the City's residents and guests.
+This item is on the agenda at the request of Mayor Albert Robles in light of the November 14, 2019 Saugus High School shooting and the mass shooting and gun violence epidemic currently afflicting the nation.
+He is proposing that the City Council consider ways in which the City can strengthen its gun regulations to protect the public safety of the City's residents and guests.